ants in pants

 Meaning

-• be extremely restless
+• Be extremely restless.

-• uneasy, impatient or anxious
+• Feel uneasy, impatient, or anxious.

-• not able to keep still
+• Unable to keep still.

-• extremely agitated or uneasy about something
+• Extremely agitated or uneasy about something.

 Example Sentences